-The weekend Intensives are usually a set of two long-duration sessions.
-We usually conduct them over two consecutive days.
-The first day is a preparation for the second day.
-The second day reinforces what was learnt on first day, and its build up from it.
-While we recommend the first day for all levels (beginners might find the classes a little challenging), the second day is meant for the intermediate level practitioner.
+The weekend Intensives are usually a set of two long-duration sessions, conducted over two consecutive days.
+While each Weekend has a clear focus, the two sessions together touch upon a wide range of asanas and positions, and the second half of the second day is spent on quiet breath work.
+In general, the first day has preparatory actions and standing asanas ( because standing asanas are the foundations for pretty much all categories of asanas).
+The second day reinforces what was learnt on first day, and builds up from it.
+Even beginner level practitioners may attempt the first day – though they might find the classes a little challenging, the second day is meant for the intermediate level practitioner.

 The last half hour is spent on breath-work/ pranayama.